• Supported by IndusInd Bank

 Significance

-Climate resilient agriculture (CRA) enables farmers to maintain or improve yields even under unpredictable weather and climate extremes, helping to reduce crop losses and stabilize food production.
+Climate resilient agriculture (CRA) enables farmers to maintain or improve yields even under unpredictable weather and climate extremes.

 Interventions